core-process/viewportwatch/readme.md

     }
 ```

-On mobile devices the values for `current`, `maximum` and `minimum` will differ.
-On desktop devices they are equal by definition.
+On mobile devices, the values for `current`, `maximum` and `minimum` will differ.
+On desktop devices, they are equal by definition.

 ### React to changes in viewport dimensions